advocations/skype/JoinMeeting.md

 ### Joining an existing meeting

-1. Get an instance of the [Conversation]( https://msdn.microsoft.com/en-us/library/office/dn962132(v=office.16).aspx).
-Note that at this point the user still has not joined the conversation.
+1. Get an instance of the [Conversation](https://msdn.microsoft.com/en-us/library/office/dn962132(v=office.16).aspx).
+At this point the user still has not joined the conversation.

   ```js